Premature Ejaculation

 Pressure to “last longer” within sexual encounters

-Perceived partner dissatisfaction or unspoken expectations
+Perceived or actual partner expectations

 Repetitive sexual patterns that increase urgency